 Many boys identify this to be a transformative experience and one that has significantly challenged their worldviews.

 Each year Shore sends of group of boys to the Yarrabah aboriginal community, approximately one hour out of Cairns in Far North Queensland.
 Yarrabah is the largest Aboriginal community in Australia.
 Each year it is a great privilege for our boys to be invited in to see first-hand the beauty, richness and complexity of this community.
 Our hosts at Yarrabah are the local Anglican Church.Boys may be asked to serve within the community within a variety of ways, including providing company and conversation to lonely folk in the aged care facility;

 mowing lawns or gardening; contributing to the Carols by Candlelight event; and by playing games with the children and youth.
 However, much of the 'service' component of this camp is done in the changes of attitudes and values that our boys undergo as they get to know the locals and hear the stories of hardship and

 Shore and Pymble Ladies College have been in partnership hosting the Sony Camp since 2012.
 Shore and PLC alternate hosting the camp every two years.
-PLC will host Sony Camp in 2017 and again in 2018 as the Shore Physical Education Centre will still be under construction through to mid-2019.
-For further information please click HERE.
+PLC has hosted the Sony Camp since 2017 as the Shore RAI Grant Centre has been under construction.